sid-viscous/fw-3commas-docs/Readme.md

 8. Click `Create` and alerts will start to be sent to the webhook address when they are made.
 Ensure the DCA bot is switched on to make trades from the strategy.

+**IMPORTANT:** Alerts are not updated to changes in the strategy or settings.
+It will always trigger based on the strategy from when the alert was created.

+If the strategy is updated, you must delete the old alerts and re-make them.

 ## Telegram integration

 It is useful to get logs of the DCA bot for events such as API key expiring, missing pairs,